-Complex secondary glaucoma.
-Secondary glaucoma is where the cause of increased eye pressure can be linked to other eye conditions, operations, injuries or medications.
+- Complex secondary glaucoma.
+Secondary glaucoma is where the cause of increased eye pressure can be linked to other eye conditions, operations, injuries or medications. - Advanced glaucoma.

-- Advanced glaucoma. - Glaucoma where eye pressure is not controlled, even on maximum glaucoma medications, or has not responded to other types of glaucoma treatment.
+Glaucoma where eye pressure is not controlled, even on maximum glaucoma medications, or has not responded to other types of glaucoma treatment.

-It is also recommended when conventional glaucoma drainage surgery (trabeculectomy) is unlikely to be successful.
+It is also recommended when conventional glaucoma drainage surgery (trabeculectomy) is unlikely to be successful and when previous glaucoma drainage surgery has failed.